jmschrei/avocado/README.md

 	<img src="figures/avocado-embeddings.png" width="900"/>
 </p>

-The learned cell type representation is shown above.
-Each of the points corresponds to a cell type included in the model, and are colored by their function.
-As you can see, they cluster very well according to this function.
+During the training process, Avocado learns a low-dimensional latent representation of each axis of the tensor: the cell types, the assays, and the genomic positions.
+Each axis is independent of the other two; for example, the representations of genomic positions is based on data from all available assays in all cell types.
+Thus, the learned genome representation is cell type agnostic.

+Projections of the learned genomic position, cell type, and assay representations are shown above for the model trained using Roadmap data.
+In each panel, a point corresponds to either a single genomic locus, assay, or cell type.

 All three embeddings can be extracted from the commands using the following simple commands:

 ```python
 >>> genome_embedding = model.genome_embedding